 Darwana explained that in Indonesia, there are two comic traditions in particular: the Wayang comics, based on the mythological narratives of puppet theatres, and Silat comics, whose narratives are characterized by martial arts stories.
 Darwama presented selected examples of these publications to sketch how modern architecture, urban scenes, and Western lifestyle increasingly found their way into comics and thus shaped younger generations.
 However, he explained that contemporary comics increasingly focus on the characters, thereby losing their visual complexity.

 As the last speaker, Grace Samboh talked about image staging in social media.
 A recording of the presentation can be found here.
 The starting point was an introduction to her exhibition FOMO/JOMO at the Rubanah Underground Hub, Jakarta.
 The abbreviation FOMO (fear of missing out) used in social media stands for the fear of missing a socially relevant event or a unique experience, she explained.
 The omnipresent nature of the smartphone has drastically increased the psychological consequences of this phenomenon.
 JOMO (joy of missing out) stands for the opposite.
 Grace Samboh placed these common terms of todays’ digital natives in a context with the work of Edhi Sunarso and addressed the manipulation of images and narratives.
 She looked at the National Monument and the dioramas of Sunarso, which were commissioned by the government to convey the history of Indonesia to a broad public.
-From the knowledge of the manipulation of the narrative of historical events in the dioramas, revealed by Grace Samboh and her team, for the purpose of enforcing the political agenda, we can learn for the present conditions.
-In the age of the digital and the constant staging in social media, the possibilities of visual manipulation have become virtually unlimited.
+Understanding how historical events were manipulated in the dioramas in order to enforce political agendas can help us to understand present conditions as well.
+In our age of digital and constant staging in social media, the possibilities of visual manipulation have become virtually unlimited.